 We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2013-2014 educational progress for the Lyle A. Torrant and Kit Young Centers.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability and teacher quality.
 If you have any questions about the AER, please contact Amy E. Rogers for assistance.

-The AER is available for you to review electronically by visiting the following web site www.jcisd.org or you may review a copy in our main office at your child’s school.
+The AER is available for you to review within this letter for Lyle Torrant or you may review a copy in our main office at your child’s school.

 The state has identified some schools with the status of Reward, Focus or Priority.
 A Reward school is one that is outperforming other schools in achievement, growth, or is performing better than other schools with a similar student population.
 A Focus school is one that has a large achievement gap in 30% of its student achievement scores.
 A Priority school is one whose achievement and growth is in the lowest 5% of all schools in the state.

 Our school has not been given one of these labels.

 The Lyle A. Torrant Center and Kit Young Center received 4/22 possible points on the Michigan School Accountability Scorecard, earning a status of Red.
 Points earned were in the areas of Compliance Factors, Teacher Evaluations, and Attendance.
 No points were earned in the area(s) of Reading, Mathematics, or Science.